trussworks/formik-to-react-hook-form-migration-guide/README.md

   - Applying existing component tests to the new components is a great way to get an early feel for compatability, before making user-facing changes.
 - Replace each Formik form (or form page in a multipage form) with a React Hook Form equivalent.
-  - Start small, simple, and low risk to build experience with React Hook Form while chipping away.
-Build confidence with React Hook Form while learning which pieces are trickier or more time-consuming to better inform the refinement of the rest of the migration effort
+  - Start small, simple, and low risk to build confidence with React Hook Form while learning which pieces are trickier or more time-consuming to better inform the refinement of the rest of the migration effort.

 ## Migration